 Spousal Support Lawyer

-By contrast, final spousal support is typically that which is owed after a divorce is granted.
+By contrast, final support is typically that which is owed after a divorce is granted.
 The standard is different than that of interim support.
 Further, unlike interim support, fault can be an issue.
-Under Louisiana law, a spouse who is not free from fault prior to the filing of a petition for divorce isn’t entitled to final spousal support.
+Under Louisiana law, a spouse who is not free from fault prior to the filing of a petition for divorce isn’t entitled to financial support.

-For anyone going through a divorce, among the many questions that may be asked, one would obviously be “am I entitled to spousal support” or, perhaps, “am I obligated to pay spousal support”.
+For anyone going through a divorce, among the many questions that may be asked, one would obviously be “am I entitled to financial support” or, perhaps, “am I obligated to pay”.
 The short answer, is “it depends”.
 As with most of these issues, the facts often determine the outcome.
 In the case of spousal support, the facts most important relate to the needs of the parties, and their means–particularly their income.

 We can assist you with these issues.
 We can help you determine whether you have a claim, or an obligation, and what to do about it.